heartshare/yii-helpers/README.md

 Yii-helpers
 ===========

-A bunch of helper classes to handle common features in Yii framework
+A bunch of helper classes to handle common features in Yii framework and other stuff useful when working with Yii Framework.

+Requires Yii 1.1

 This repository contains: